-The student's registration for a semester will, at the same time, constitute automatic registration for the examination(s) pertaining to the relevant semester.
+The student's registration for a semester constitutes automatic registration for the examination(s) pertaining to the relevant semester.
 Deregistration is not possible.

-Failure to sit for an examination or examinations within the time frame set out shall be considered to be an examination attempt.
-This shall, however, only apply in the event that failure to sit for an examination cannot be ascribed to illness that can be documented
+Failure to sit for an examination or examinations within the period set out shall be considered an examination attempt.
+However, this shall only apply in the event that failure to sit for an examination cannot be ascribed to documented illness.